grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

   * For the MX Linux 23.3 installer, it appears you must specifically choose the mount point /boot/efi (not ESP as shown in the video at 3m58)

+## 9. Miscellaneous

+### 9.1 [Decision] Do you want the MX Linux root user to be assigned a password?

+*For me, the answer is NO.*

+I feel it is more secure giving one or two users access to sudo.

+### 9.2 Confirm you can boot to Linux and Windows

+Both were successful.

+### 9.3 Has drive F appeared in Windows?

+*For me, the answer is YES.*

+During the install of MX Linux, I reserved a 1GB FAT32 partition (/dev/nvme0n1p11) for a future Linux /boot/efi.
+When I next booted into Windows, it noticed this partition and automatically assigned drive F to it.
+I do not want Windows to see this partition so I disabled access to it as follows.

+The solution:

+- **Disable drive letter F:** Navigate to Start > All apps > Windows Tools > Computer Management > Disk Management > Right click drive F > Change Drive Letter & Paths > Remove > Yes